Crazy-Duck/junglenational/README.md

 * Make a pull request :)

 # Thanks to ...
-* Chris for coming up with junglenationals
+* Chris and Luke for coming up with junglenationals
 * Noya, Perry and everyone at moddota.com for helping me out